Writing a Skills-Based Resume: Template & Guide

 We recommend browsing our professional resume templates for expertly crafted templates that you can edit directly in our Resume Builder and download in your preferred file format.

-It is important for job seekers to showcase the skills that hiring managers seek to demonstrate their fit for the job.
+Job seekers need to showcase the skills that hiring managers seek to demonstrate their fit for the job.

 - Time management